Terra88/ArchXyrif/README.md

 -AUR_Additional packages are asked as manual prompt for now, i haven't added "Extra_AUR" to the code yet, because i wanted to make a Release with the changes that are working now.
 So any extra package works if u just know the pkg you want to install, like "Hyprland-git" for example.<br><br>

 <br>
+### **Changes in Version 1.3.1**
-1.3.1 1.3.1 - Minor tweaks to add correct user rights when logging into fresh system, also to set correct keyboard layout to x11 systems when you log in to the first time.
+1.3.1 - Minor tweaks to add correct user rights when logging into fresh system, also to set correct keyboard layout to x11 systems when you log in to the first time.
 <br><br>

 -Created a table of contents to the start of the script and Interactive Headers that pop up, when next stage of installation starts to help the user with the installation progress.
 Makes the installation much more clear, when the new header pops and the old "garbage on the screen clears".<br>